danieltjw/aifutures/README.md

 Narrow AI under human control may exacerbate extreme inequality in the short term and may lead to increased social unrest.

 Independent Friendly AGI will be significantly more productive that even the 'richest' persons or corporations will considered 'poor' in comparison.
 The 'poorest' will live lives of unimaginable high standards of living compared to today.

+Even the 'smartest' human might be considered intellectually disabled by comparison to AGI.

 Human inequality will likely dissipate with friendly AGI.